amazingmarvin/amazingmarvin-browserextension/README.md

 for Edge, you can go to `edge://extensions/`.
 Once you're there, click on the "Load unpacked" button and select the `dist` folder from the project.

-In Firefox, open `about:debugging#/runtime/this-firefox` and click "Load Temporary Add-On...".
+In Firefox, open `about:debugging#/runtime/this-firefox` and click "Load Temporary Add-On..." and select the `dist_ff` folder from the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>